Belgium Country Profile: Facts, Membership | Britannica

 Yes, Belgium is a petite country, yet some could say that that’s its strength.
 Everything is close, connected, and easily within reach.
 The train system?
 Surprisingly competent.
 It’s as if someone took the best parts of European efficiency and decided to implement them all at once.
 Trains arrive when they’re supposed to, go where they’re needed, and do so in a manner that makes you wonder why anyone bothers driving anymore.
 Brussels to Bruges?
 Easy.
 Antwerp to Ghent?
 No problemo, my dude.
 It’s all so… simple but in the best possible way.

 But for those who prefer a little touch of freedom on the open road, hiring a car is an option that may seem like a sage choice.
-The roads are good, the scenery better, and the ability to stop wherever and whenever you please.
+The roads are good, the scenery better, and the ability to stop wherever and whenever possible.
 Fantastic.
-Yet, if you’re arriving by air, why not make things even simpler by arranging a Brussels Charleroi Airport transfer?
+Yet, if you’re arriving by air, why not simplify things by arranging a Brussels Charleroi Airport transfer?
 Pre-booked, with the possibility of requesting child seats or any other necessities, it’s the perfect way to start your Belgian adventure without a hitch.
 Let’s move on to talking about itty-bitty Belgium

 The Ancient and the Enduring